egr314team311/team311/checkpoint_3.md

 # Software Proposal

 Below is a UML diagram that proposes a logic flow for the software we plan to implant in the PCB.
 It follows a reader-friendly pseudocode that will implement many feedback responses to let the user know when the product detects either a temperature or humidity level outside of the desired threshold.
 There are plans in the future to be able to have the threshold be determined by user input, but such a development will have to wait until the team is more well versed in ESP32 functionality.
 Click [here](/PIC_Code.md) to see an overview of our MPLab code.

+#### Functionality Satisfaction through Software Design

+The software driving our mobile weather station is meticulously crafted to meet specific user needs and product requirements, as outlined in our project documentation.
+At its core, the software is designed to offer real-time environmental monitoring with high reliability and user-friendly interaction, directly addressing the need for accurate, timely data and ease of use.

+The UML diagram we developed provides a clear, logical flow of operations that starts with the initialization of sensors and progresses through data collection, data processing, and user feedback.
+This structure ensures that the system continuously monitors environmental variables such as temperature and humidity, and updates the user interface in real time.
+By implementing feedback loops, the software can alert users whenever certain environmental thresholds are exceeded.
+This feature is crucial for applications like agricultural planning, where knowing real-time conditions can directly influence operational decisions.

+Moreover, the software supports future expansions, such as user-defined thresholds and the incorporation of additional sensors, without requiring a complete redesign.
+This forward-thinking approach satisfies the product requirement for scalability and adaptability, allowing our device to evolve in response to future user needs or technological advancements.

+#### Design and Decision-Making Process

+The design process for our software was collaborative and iterative, with a strong emphasis on aligning with the hardware capabilities and the overall mission of the project.
+We began by mapping out user stories and translating these into software features that address those needs directly.
+For instance, the need for real-time alerts when conditions deviate from user-specified parameters became a foundational aspect of our software architecture.

+During our design sessions, we utilized a variety of tools and methodologies, including brainstorming sessions, feasibility studies, and mock-ups.
+These activities helped us visualize potential challenges and iterate on solutions promptly.
+We also adopted an Agile development approach, which allowed us to develop software in sprints and incorporate feedback at various stages of the development process.
+This flexibility was crucial in adapting to new insights from ongoing hardware development and user feedback.

+In decision-making, we prioritized reliability and ease of use, recognizing that the success of the project depended not just on meeting technical specifications but also on ensuring that the end product would be practical and accessible for the intended users.
+We made strategic decisions to use established libraries and frameworks to reduce the risk of bugs and accelerate the development process.
+Moreover, the choice to implement a modular design for the software components was aimed at facilitating maintenance and future upgrades, thus enhancing the product’s longevity and adaptability in a fast-evolving technological landscape.

+Through continuous integration and testing, we ensured that each software component interacted seamlessly with others and met the rigorous demands of real-world operation.

 <img width="931" alt="image" src="https://github.com/egr314team311/team311.github.io/assets/157049797/25e2b61c-3305-4e0f-9691-129b6b23812d">